 Program accounts not requiring appropriations are established for restricted currencies which are available for use only in connection with particular programs.
 These currencies are authorized to be expended without charge to dollar appropriations of agencies.
 Within this group, symbols are assigned as follows: (1) main symbols from 500 through 599 are used primarily to designate United States use accounts; and (2) symbols from 700 through 899 are used primarily to distinguish country use accounts.

 Holding accounts are used generally when the specific availability of currencies is not known at the point of collection.
 When the availability is determined, Treasury issues transfer authorizations moving the currencies from the holding account to one of the three categories of accounts described above.

-FS Form 488 and DD Form 1363 will be used by disbursing officers to report their FT (foreign transactions) accountability and transactions.
+The X7000 files will be used by disbursing officers to report their X7000 accountability and transactions.

-Detailed instructions on the preparation and distribution of FS Form 488 are contained in Part IV of the Foreign Affairs Manual issued by the Department of State with the concurrence of the General Accounting Office and the Department of the Treasury.
+Detailed instructions on the preparation and distribution of the X7000 file accountability are contained in Part IV of the Foreign Affairs Manual issued by the Department of State with the concurrence of the General Accounting Office and the Department of the Treasury.
 The DD Form 1363 is prepared by military disbursing officers monthly, and a copy must be forwarded to Treasury, no later than the twenty-fifth (25) calendar day following the close of the accounting month.
-The forms are shown in Appendix 3.

 |Report of Estimated Foreign Currency Collections and Expenditures||Explanation of Items to be Reported on "Report of Estimated Foreign Currency Collections and Expenditures"|